Learn more about our Book with Confidence and Travel Updates.

 At the Plaza de España, constructed for the Ibero-American Exposition of 1929, admire an elegant canvas of tiled fountains, bridges, and arcades.
 Another UNESCO site featured today is the Archivo General de Indias, a Renaissance building housing priceless historic records of the Spanish Empire.
 You may also step inside the Seville Cathedral — where Ferdinand, Isabella, and Christopher Columbus are entombed — and have the opportunity to climb to the top of its soaring La Giralda Tower.

-Enjoy an afternoon at leisure in Seville to shop and explore, or join an optional tour that will teach you some flamenco moves.
-Cultural Discovery: Later, you'll set out into the countryside to a local family’s bull farm, where you will enjoy a tour, a delicious home-hosted dinner of Spanish fare, and a rich cultural exchange.
+Enjoy an afternoon at leisure in Seville to shop and explore; your onboard Concierge can also arrange an optional flamenco lesson at El Palacio Andaluz, Seville’s largest tablao.
+Later, you'll set out into the countryside to a local family’s bull farm, where you will enjoy a tour, a delicious home-hosted dinner of Spanish fare, and a rich cultural exchange.

 Uncover the treasures of Seville and Guadalquivir River sailing

-Cultural Discovery: Start the day after breakfast with a lecture about the riches of Andalusia.
-Then, today is full of possibilities as you have the day at leisure to explore the Andalusian capital on your own, or join one of two optional tours: A visit to a jamón ibérico factory to learn how this Spanish specialty is made, or head to Jerez to discover its famous horses and wines.
+Start the day after breakfast with a lecture about the riches of Andalusia.
+Then, today is full of possibilities as you have the day at leisure to explore the Andalusian capital on your own.
+If you’d like to delve into the region’s culture, consider our optional Horses & Wine tour in Jerez, or a visit to a local farm to learn about pata negra — the Iberico pigs known for some of the most expensive ham in the world.